Maternal–fetal conflict: Feminist theory

 Feminist theory (also known as feminist ethics) is a gender-based perspective, which acknowledges that women are treated differently in decision-making.

 Ethics of care and relational ethics

 Ethics of care and relational ethics acknowledges human relationships (i.e. relationship of patient to fetus, physician, community, society, etc.) as well as a woman's life experiences (e.g. age, political view, religion, lifestyle, etc.) and how that affects a person's decision-making.
 In terms of maternal-fetal conflict, it emphasizes understanding the patient's values and experiences to best support her decisions.

 The case of Medea

 M. C. Reid's journal, "The case of Medea—a view of fetal-maternal conflict" alludes to the Greek Myth of Medea as it addresses maternal-fetal scenarios.
 The myth of Medea is about a woman named Medea who killed her two children as revenge against her husband.
-M. C. Reid compares Madea to several maternal-fetal scenarios, those of Meilssa, Nada, and Olga through the use of conflict analysis based on:
+M. C. Reid compares Madea to several maternal-fetal scenarios, those of Meilssa, Nada, and Olga through the use of conflict theories based on: